 The study was funded by the Department of Veterans Affairs, Rehabilitation R & D (RX0012030).
 Special thanks are given to Dr. Patricia Dubbert for intellectual input during the proposal and protocol development.

 Dennis, Richard A.; Ponnappan, Usha; Kodell, Ralph L.; Garner, Kimberly K.; Parkes, Christopher M.; Bopp, Melinda M.; Padala, Kalpana P.; Peterson, Charlotte A.; Padala, Prasad R.; and Sullivan, Dennis H., "Immune Function and Muscle Adaptations to Resistance exercise in Older Adults: Study Protocol for a Randomized Controlled Trial of a Nutritional Supplement" (2015).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 49.